CreeperShift/Pandemie/README.md

 ### 4. Running from source file

-This step assumes you have a working and setup version of Java 11 installed on your computer and have built the jar file according to step 3.
+This step assumes you have a working setup of Java 11 installed on your computer and have built the jar file according to step 3.

-You can run the program with default arguments using
+You can now run the program with default cmd arguments using

 ```powershell
 java -jar /build/libs/pandemie-version.jar